About the Host School

 I have lived in Fuyang for five years and I am fluent in Chinese.
 I enjoy helping the new staff members adjust to life in China, taking new teachers to the store, the phone company, the bank, etc. My experience working in a Chinese school gives me the background to help the staff understand the differences in western and eastern education.
 That helps us all be more effective as we work with our wonderful Chinese students.

 Student Case Study

-We started at the AP Center one year ago.
 As Year 1 students we took courses in English, Pre AP Calculus, Pre AP Physics, and Pre AP Economics.
-The teachers were experienced.
-They focused on our education.
+The teachers were experienced and they focused on our education.
 We found studying abstract subjects like Economics in English to be fun.
 When we understood a concept we felt both excited and had a sense of accomplishment.